 Round 8: working along back side, ch 5, sl st around BPsc between petals (this is just the closest BPsc to where you placed your sl st. You’ll be working into the actual sl sts in a few rounds.
 Final sl st counts as join.
+Turn hot pad back over so right side is facing.
 (9 ch-5 sp, 9 sl st)

 Round 9: *sl st into ch-5 sp, (hdc, 2 dc, 3 tr, 2 dc, hdc, sl st) in ch-5 sp; repeat from * around.
 Final sl st counts as join.
 (9 petals)